chrisnappin/play-recaptcha/docs/high-level-api.md

         }
     }

-(see [ExampleForm.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.6/app/controllers/ExampleForm.scala) for a complete example, and [ExampleFormSpec.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.6/test/controllers/ExampleFormSpec.scala) for example unit tests using specs2)
+(see [ExampleForm.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-3.0/app/controllers/ExampleForm.scala) for a complete example, and [ExampleFormSpec.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-3.0/test/controllers/ExampleFormSpec.scala) for example unit tests using specs2)

 ### reCAPTCHA v2 (using AJAX/JavaScript)

 To validate a form submitted via JavaScript follows very similar processing as the reCAPTCHA v2 controller, but the ``widgetHelper.resolveRecaptchaErrors`` method can be used to return any form validation errors as JSON.

-(see [JavascriptForm.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.6/app/controllers/JavascriptForm.scala) for a complete example, see [JavascriptFormSpec.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.6/test/controllers/JavascriptFormSpec.scala) for example unit tests using specs2)
+(see [JavascriptForm.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-3.0/app/controllers/JavascriptForm.scala) for a complete example, see [JavascriptFormSpec.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-3.0/test/controllers/JavascriptFormSpec.scala) for example unit tests using specs2)

 ### Invisible reCAPTCHA

 To validate a form with an invisible reCAPTCHA follows the same processing as the reCAPTCHA v2 controller, as outlined above.

-(see [InvisibleForm.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.6/app/controllers/InvisibleForm.scala) for a complete example, and [InvisibleFormSpec.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-2.6/test/controllers/InvisibleFormSpec.scala) for example unit tests using specs2)
+(see [InvisibleForm.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-3.0/app/controllers/InvisibleForm.scala) for a complete example, and [InvisibleFormSpec.scala](https://github.com/chrisnappin/play-recaptcha-v2-example/tree/release-3.0/test/controllers/InvisibleFormSpec.scala) for example unit tests using specs2)

 ## Security

-As of Play 2.6, a number of security filters are enabled by default, including the security headers filter which enables Content Security Policy (CSP).
+In recent Play releases, a number of security filters are enabled by default, including the security headers filter which enables Content Security Policy (CSP).

 To allow use of reCAPTCHA using the default Play security headers filter, you will need to use a policy such as the following - adding any other external sources your application is using: